oeick/advent-of-code/README.md

 Programming languages:

-- Python: my language at work
+- Python: my first language at work
+- Java: my second language at work
 - Rust: I would like to learn this language out of private interest
 - AmigaBASIC: my first programming language (see below)